Multi-modal Multi-kernel Graph Learning for Autism Prediction and Biomarker Discovery: METHODOLOGY

 \subsection{Data acquisition and Preprocessing}

-We validate our framework on the publicly available Autism Brain Imaging Data Exchange (ABIDE) \citep{ADiMartino2014TheAB} dataset.
-It collects data from 17 international sites and shares neuroimaging and phenotypic data of 1,112 subjects.
-In this study, followed by the same imaging criteria in \citep{abraham2017deriving}, 871 subjects were selected, where 403 are with ASD and 468 are with typical control (TC).
-To ensure equitability and reproducibility, the fMRI data was processed by using the Configurable Pipeline for the Analysis of Connectomes (CPAC) from the Preprocessed Connectomes Project (PCP) \citep{craddock2013neuro}.
+We validate our framework on the publicly available Autism Brain Imaging Data Exchange (ABIDE) \cite{ADiMartino2014TheAB} dataset.
+It collects data from 17 international sites and contains neuroimaging and phenotypic data of 1,112 subjects.
+In this study, followed by the same imaging criteria in \cite{abraham2017deriving}, 871 subjects were selected, where 403 are with ASD and 468 are with typical control (TC).
+To ensure equitability and reproducibility, the fMRI data was processed by using the Configurable Pipeline for the Analysis of Connectomes (CPAC) from the Preprocessed Connectomes Project (PCP) \cite{craddock2013neuro}.
 The preprocessed functional images were registered to a standard anatomical space (MNI152).
 Subsequently, the average time series of brain regions were extracted according to the automatic anatomical atlas (AAL).

 Four modalities were selected for this study.
-1) \emph{Brain functional connectivity}: Calculated from time series of brain regions based on Pearson's correlation coefficient.
-2) \emph{Phenotype information}: Including age, gender, site, and scale information.
-3) \emph{Automated anatomical quality assessment metrics}: Reflecting indicators such as smoothness of Voxels, percentage of Artifact Voxels, and signal to noise ratio.
-4) \emph{Automated functional quality assessment metrics}: Reflecting indicators such as entopy focus criterion, standardized DVARS, and mean distance to median volume.
+1) \emph{Brain functional connectivity} (FC): Calculated from time series of brain regions based on Pearson's correlation coefficient.
+2) \emph{Phenotype information} (PHE): Including age, gender, site, and scale information.
+3) \emph{Automated anatomical quality assessment metrics} (Anat): Reflecting indicators such as smoothness of Voxels, percentage of Artifact Voxels, and signal to noise ratio.
+4) \emph{Automated functional quality assessment metrics} (Func): Reflecting indicators such as entopy focus criterion, standardized DVARS, and mean distance to median volume.
+Anat and Func are proven to be effective in disease prediction \cite{zheng2022multi}.